benchristel/refactoring-workshop/cli-client/README.md

 It doesn't specify what happens if both `--on` and `--off` are passed at once.
 Best not to think about it, I suppose.

+The `sprinkle` command does not output anything to stdout, but does return an exit code of `1` on failure, and `0` on success.
+If it fails, it will log an unstructured, human-readable message to stderr.

 You can wrap this in any Python interface you like, but please try to keep it consistent with the Cabbages API.

+### Follow-up questions

+- How did you choose to communicate failure to the caller of your library?
+- Is there any duplication in your code?

 ## Logging